google/opencasebook/trademarks.md

 patenting it, overly permissive trademark licensing without quality control risks diminishing the enforceability of the trademark.

-As you read this case, consider the open source applications of _Freecycle_'s analysis the types of control a licensor may have over licensed trademarks.
-For example, what would happen if a project author released an open source project under a license which explicitly disavows trademark rights, but then freely agrees to let others' use those trademarks via email communications?
+As you read _Freecycle_, consider the open source applications of the court's analysis of the types of control a licensor may have over licensed trademarks.
+For example, what would happen if a project wishes to explicitly permit the use of the project's trademarks in some circumstances?
 How could the licensor maintain contractual or actual control?

-From a practical standpoint, when crafting a trademark enforcement strategy consider what the value of a trademark could be to your open source project.
-How much of a priority is the trademark, or the related value of the brand?
-Do the project maintainers value the unique identity of their project?
-Does protection against similarly-named projects contribute to adoption?
-Would the author want to retain exclusive rights to sell merchandise related to the project?
+When crafting a trademark enforcement strategy consider what the value of a trademark could be to your open source project.
+Does the unique brand of the project attract contributions or bolster widespread adoption?
+How much of a priority is the unique identity of the project to the core contributors?
+Would the project want to retain exclusive rights to certify compliant sub-projects or sell project-related merchandise?
 The value of a trademark can vary from project to project.

-Although _Freecycle_ does not concern software, Freecycle Network's structure of loose franchising arrangements was central to the holding and could be analogous to many open source collaborations.
-Freecycle leveraged online communities to unite passionate contributors around a shared goal, progressing with a democratized structure and little apparent interest in trademark protection.
-In spite of Freecycle's arguments to the contrary, due to the organization's lack of contractual or actual control of the quality associated with the use of its trademarks, the Court held that Freecycle Network had engaged in naked licensing and abandoned its trademarks.
+Although the _Freecycle_ case does not concern software, The Freecycle Network's structure of loose franchising arrangements was central to the holding and could be analogous to many open source collaborations.
+The Freecycle Network leveraged online communities to unite passionate contributors around a shared goal, progressing with a democratized structure and little apparent interest in trademark protection.
+Due to the organization's lack of contractual or actual control over the quality associated with the use of the term "Freecycle," the Court held that The Freecycle Network had engaged in naked licensing and abandoned its trademarks.

 #### FreecycleSunnyvale v.
 Freecycle Network